There's a Hole in My Bucket: Further adaptations

-This song is featured in The Railway Series book Tank Engine Thomas Again in the story "Thomas Goes Fishing".
-This does not appear in the TV series episode.

-Chumbawamba included a version of one verse of this song titled "Knickers" in their 1999 album WYSIWYG.
+Chumbawamba included a version of one verse of this song titled "Knickers" in their 2000 album WYSIWYG.

 The first lines are sung by a Hybrid being in the science-fiction TV series Battlestar Galactica, in the 2009 episode "Islanded in a Stream of Stars."
 It is a reference to an eternal, unresolvable cycle, an infinite loop, which is relevant to the show's themes.

 In the lead up to the 2022 Australian federal election, a version of the song was used by the Liberal Party of Australia in an campaign ad to attack the Australian Labor Party over their alleged deficits and paying for them with new taxes while in government.
 The advertisement was widely ridiculed as ineffective.